-Questions Ans wer ESS relevance Due diligence / Yes no Actions Does the subproject involve civil works including new construction, expansion, upgrading or rehabilitation of healthcare facilities and/or waste management facilities?
+Questions Ans swer ESS relevance Due diligence / Yes no Actions Does the subproject involve civil works including new construction, expansion, upgrading or rehabilitation of healthcare facilities and/or waste management facilities?
 ESS1 ESIA/ESMP Checklist, SEP Does the subproject involve land acquisition and/or restrictions on land use?
 ESS5 RAP/ARAP, SEP Does the subproject involve acquisition of assets for quarantine, isolation or medical treatment purposes?
 ESS5 Is the subproject associated with any external waste management facilities such as a sanitary landfill, incinerator, or wastewater treatment plant for healthcare waste disposal?
 ESS3 ESIA/ESMP Check List, SEP Is there a sound regulatory framework and institutional capacity in place for healthcare facility infection control and healthcare waste management?
-ESS1 ESIA/ESMP Check List, SEP Does the subproject have an adequate system in place (capacity, processes and management) to address waste?
+ESS1 ESIA/ESMP Check List, SEP Does the subproject have an adequate system in place(capacity, processes and management)to address waste?
 Does the subproject involve recruitment of workers including direct, contracted, primary supply, and/or community workers?
 ESS2 LMP, SEP Does the subproject have appropriate OHS procedures in place, and an adequate supply of PPE (where necessary)?

-The state of the s Does the subproject have a GRM in place, to which all workers have access, designed to respond quickly and effectively?
+Environmental and Social Management Framework (ESMF) for Restructuring of the North Macedonia COVID-19 Emergency Response and Health Systems Preparedness Project wer ESS relevance Due diligence / Yes no Actions Does the subproject have a GRM in place, to which all workers have access, designed to respond quickly and effectively?
 Does the subproject involve transboundary transportation (including Potentially infected specimens may be transported from healthcare facilities to testing laboratories, and transboundary) of specimen, samples, infectious and hazardous materials?
 ESS3 ESIA/ESMP, SEP Does the subproject involve use of security or military personnel during construction and/or operation of healthcare facilities and related activities?
 ESS4 ESIA/ESMP, SEP Is the subproject located within or in the vicinity of any ecologically sensitive areas?
 ESS6 ESIA/ESMP, SEP Are there any indigenous groups (meeting specified ESS7 criteria) present in the subproject area and are they likely to be affected by the proposed subproject negatively or positively?
 ESS7 Indigenous Peoples Plan/other plan reflecting agreed terminology Is the subproject located within or in the vicinity of any known cultural heritage sites?
 ESS8 ESIA/ESMP, SEP Does the project area present considerable Gender-Based Violence (GBV) and Sexual Exploitation and Abuse (SEA) risk?
 ESS1 ESIA/ESMP, SEP Does the subproject carry risk that disadvantaged and vulnerable groups may have unequitable access to project benefits?
 ESS1 ESIA/ESMP, SEP Is there any territorial dispute between two or more countries in the subproject and its ancillary aspects and related activities?
-OP7.60 Projects in Disputed Areas Governments concerned agree Will the subproject and related activities involve the use or potential pollution of, or be located in international waterways 2 ?
+OP7.60 Projects in Disputed Areas Governments concerned agree Will the subproject and related activities involve the use or potential pollution of, or be located in international waterways 4 ?
 OP7.50 Projects on International Waterways Notification (or exceptions)